 - Side Selection Quarterfinals – in the Quarterfinals teams with Side Selection Privelege (higher seeds) can choose side in game 1 – after that losing team chooses.

 - Side Selection Semifinals + Grand Finals – after the Quarterfinals, Side Selection Privilege determined by coin flip.

 Worlds: Competitive Patch

-It is worth noting, however, that Udyr and his latest rework will not be enabled.
+It is worth noting, however, that Naafiri and Briar will not be enabled.
 This is due to the “new Champions and VGUs must be enabled for playoffs in all four of the top regions in order to be playable at the next international tournament” policy.